 There currently exists 3,831,349 square feet of office space available for allocation to office buildings of more than 49,999 square feet of office space ("Large Buildings") during this Approval Period, which ends October 16, 2012.
 If the Planning Commission approves the office allocation for the Cathedral Hill MOB with up to 242,987 square feet of office space, there would be 2,588,362 square feet of office space available for allocation (or 2,488,514 sf should the Commission first approve the office allocation for the St. Luke's MOB, Case No. 2009.0886B).
 Although the Zoning Administrator has long determined that examination rooms should be exempt from this calculation since they are part of outpatient clinic space, this calculation does not exclude the exam rooms, since the exact layout of spaces has not yet been defined.
 This total is therefore greater than what will be the actual quantity of medical office space, less the exam rooms.
-On October 17, 2012 and October 17 of each succeeding year, an additional 875,000 square feet of office space.
+On October 17, 2012 and October 17 of each succeeding year, an additional 875,000 square feet of office space will become available for allocation to buildings of greater than 49,999 square feet of office space.